gaan-dev/bookish-enigma/Readme.md

 ## Installation

-Clone it down, set up your server to point towards `public/index.php` (Valet will do this automatically);
+Clone it down, run `composer install` set up your server to point towards `public/index.php` (Valet will do this automatically);

 Copy the .env.example file into .env